poseidon/typhoon/docs/addons/cluo.md

 ## Usage

-`update-agent` runs as a DaemonSet and annotates a node when `update-engine.service` indiates an update has been installed and a reboot is needed.
+`update-agent` runs as a DaemonSet and annotates a node when `update-engine.service` indicates an update has been installed and a reboot is needed.
 It also adds additional labels and annotations to nodes.

 ```
 $ kubectl get nodes --show-labels